bevyengine/bevy-website/content/learn/book/intro/the-next-three-letters.md

 }
 ```

-Commands can do nearly anything to the ECS that you can imagine, including running queries!
+A wide range of built-in commands are provided,
-You can also write custom commands to extend the ECS however you might need to.
+but you can also write custom commands to queue up any ECS logic you might desire.
-They are talked about in more detail in the [Commands](../../control-flow/commands) chapter.
+You can read about these in more detail in the [Commands](../../control-flow/commands) chapter.